 Applications

-Aircraft structural components as well as engine pistons, railway car bodies, transmission towers, electronic conductors, heat exchangers and architectural window frames are manufactured from aluminum alloys.
+Aircraft structural components as well as engine pistons, railway car bodies, transmission towers, electronic conductors, heat exchangers and architectural window frames are manufactured from aluminum alloys, which require traceable laser marking.

 Advantages and disadvantages